ASMIRT 2024 Program

 Guiding Ideal Facilitation of Teaching and EDucation (GIFTED) - by AusMICE

-Katrina O’Keefe, Adam Steward, Greg Trypis, Jessica Watson, Karen Doheny, Steve Lacey & Tom Steffens
+Katrina O’Keefe, Adam Steward, Greg Trypis, Jessica Watson, Karen Doheny, Steve Lacey & Tom Steffens, 6 hours

 Effective clinical supervision and training of students is sometimes challenging to deliver in fast-paced medical imaging and radiation therapy departments, but it is essential for developing the future workforce.
 This interactive workshop, delivered by experienced clinical educators, aims to equip staff with practical knowledge and techniques for supporting, encouraging and training students with minimal resource requirements and impact on service delivery.